Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/AIE_Simulation/README.md

     in_classifier = aie_input_plio("in_classifier", 'int16')
     out_classifier = aie_output_plio("out_classifier", 'int32')
 ```
 Here the first parameter `in_interpolator` is a string value that should match PLIO names in the graph PLIO constructors.
 The second parameter is the AIE kernel datatype with which sender/receiver is interfaced.
-For more details on datatype mapping in Python based external traffic generators, see <UG1393 link>
+For more details on datatype mapping in Python based external traffic generators, see [Writing Traffic Generators in Python](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Writing-Python-Traffic-Generators)

 #### 2. Transmitting the data using send_data (data_val, tlast) API

 You can prepare the list of data values and send them using send_data API call.
-See lines <> in the script.
-The API expects data values list as the first parameter and TLAST value as the second.
+See lines 37 and 58 in the script `TrafficGenerator/Python/xtg_aie.py`.
+The API expects data values' list as the first parameter and TLAST value as the second.

 ```BASH
 in_interpolator.send_data(in_interpolator_data, True)